Design Summary

 Can you keep a functioning kitchenette during construction?

 When the floor plan allows, yes.
-We stage a protected refrigerator, a microwave or toaster oven, and a compact work surface outside the construction zone so morning routines don’t collapse.
-We also coach clients on the high-impact weeks—demo, rough-in, flooring—so expectations match reality.
+A kitchenette can be staged with a protected refrigerator, a microwave or toaster oven, and a compact work surface outside the construction zone so morning routines don’t collapse.
+We also communicate with clients on the high-impact weeks—demo, rough-in, flooring—so expectations match reality.
 A little planning goes a long way in keeping life moving while the new kitchen takes shape.

-Because design intent survives contact with the jobsite when one team owns it.
-Architects, designers, and installers meet together and work from the same drawings and selections.
+Because design intent survives contact with the job site when one team owns it.
+Our team of architects, designers, and installers meet and work together from the same drawings and selections.
 Questions are answered quickly because no one has to track down a third party.
-The finished rooms reflect that continuity—proportions make sense, details align, and the experience feels calm from start to finish.
+The finished rooms reflect that continuity with proportions that make sense, details that align, and an experience that feels calm from start to finish.

 How do you choose appliances that fit our cooking style rather than just our space?